 987 Inclusion Health

-987 is a route for patients to attend University College Hospital's (UCH's) Ambulatory Emergency Care Unit (AECU) for assessment by the IH team.
-This is the same level of AECU service available to healthcare professionals in the community for their patients, but referring direct to the IH team with their expertise in IH patients, who often struggle when referred to standard services.
+987 is a route for patients to attend University College Hospital's (UCH's) Ambulatory Emergency Care Unit (AECU) for assessment by IHT.
+This is the same level of AECU service available to healthcare professionals in the community for their patients, but referring direct to IHT who have specialist expertise in IH patients, who often struggle when referred to standard services.

-Please note: This is a planned attendance and must be arranged by the UCH team and a time agreed with the referrer.
-To access 987 please email Dr James Norman at his NHS.Net account (JamesNorman1@NHS.Net) with the completed referral form (attached).
-Dr Norman will book the patient into UCH AECU and confirm the time and date with you (the referrer) for the patient to attend.
+Please note: 987 represents a planned attendance and must be arranged by IHT at a time and date agreed with the referrer.
+To access 987 email IHT at their NHS.Net account (UCLH.InclusionHealth@NHS.Net) with the completed referral form.
+IHT will book the patient into UCH AECU and confirm the time and date with you (the referrer) for the patient to attend.

-On the day, the patient attends the ED at UCH but is directed to AECU at the main reception.
-In AECU they'll be seen by the AECU nurses (usually within 15-30 minutes as standard for AECU patients) who perform the requested blood tests and other simple assessments, before contacting Dr Norman who then sees the patient and performs a more thorough evaluation, with a particular focus on the acute issue.
-From there, Dr Norman can arrange same day tests, if possible, or even admission if necessary.
+On the day the patient should attend the main reception of ED at UCH, where they are directed to AECU.
+There they'll be seen by the AECU nurses (usually within 15-30 minutes, as standard for all AECU patients) who perform the requested blood tests and other simple assessments, before contacting IHT who will see the patient at that point to perform a thorough IH evaluation, with a particular focus on the acute issue.
+From there IHT can arrange same day tests, if possible, or even admission if necessary.

 Eligibility Criteria